List of political parties in Taiwan: Parties with national or local representation

-Full list of registered political parties

-The following is a full list of registered political parties according to the Ministry of the Interior, by order of registration.
-Dates indicate date of founding.

 Historical parties

 Taiwan under Japanese rule

-Political party movements in Taiwan started in the late 1910s after World War I, during the Taishō period (Taishō Democracy).
-Taiwanese political movements at this time were to modify the discriminatory colonial laws established in earlier years, and to setup local autonomy systems like in Mainland Japan.
+Political party movements in Taiwan started in the late 1910s after World War I, during the Taishō era (Taishō democracy).
+Taiwanese political movements at this time were to modify the discriminatory colonial laws established in earlier years, and to set up local autonomy systems like in Mainland Japan.
 The largest political movement at this time was the Petition Movement for the Establishment of a Taiwanese Parliament.
 At the same time, the International Communist Movement also influenced Taiwan, many Left-wing parties and organizations were also established.

 Notable Taiwanese parties during this time are: